 1 point: Showerheads with 1.75 GPM or less 2 points: Showerheads with 1.5 GPM or less When Verified: Reviewed at completion of design.
 Visually verified during intermediate construction inspections.
 Conduct or verify the commissioning report at final inspection.
-2-65: Install kitchen faucets with less than 2.0 GPM, must be EPA Watersense labelled Responsible Party: General Contractor, Architect, Plumbing Engineer
+2-64: Install kitchen faucets with 1.75 GPM or less (1pt), or 1.5 GPM or less (2pts).
+Must be EPA WaterSense labeled Responsible Party: General Contractor, Architect, Plumbing Engineer Intent: Due to the need to fill kitchen pots with water, a higher allowance for kitchen faucets has been adopted.
+In kitchens, flow controllability tends to be a more significant water-saving feature, see Credits 2-61 and 2-66.

-Intent: Due to the need to fill kitchen pots with water, a higher allowance for kitchen faucets has been adopted.
-In kitchens, flow controllability tends to be a more significant water-saving feature, see Credits 6-22 and 2-67.
-Performance Requirement: Requires maximum flow rate for all installed kitchen faucets to have a flow rate of 2.0 GPM or less and EPA WaterSense labelled.
+Performance Requirement: Requires maximum flow rate for all installed kitchen faucets to have a flow rate of 2.0 GPM or less and EPA WaterSense labeled.
 Points cannot be combined for multiple faucets.
+Points:

-Points: 1 Point When Verified: Reviewed at completion of design.
+1 point: Kitchen faucets with 1.75 GPM or less 2 points: Kitchen faucets with 1.5 GPM or less When Verified: Reviewed at completion of design.
 Visually verified during intermediate construction inspections.
 Conduct or verify the commissioning report at final inspection.
-Cross Reference: 6-22, 2-67 2-66: Install high-performance low-flush (0.8 GPF) or dual-flush toilets (0.8/1.28 GPF), must be EPA Watersense labelled Responsible Party: General Contractor, Architect, Plumbing Engineer Intent: Federal law mandates all new toilets use no more than 1.6 gallons per flush (GPF).
+Cross Reference: 2-61, 2-68 2-65: Install high-performance low-flush (0.8 GPF) or dual-flush toilets (0.8/1.28 GPF), must be EPA WaterSense labeled Responsible Party: General Contractor, Architect, Plumbing Engineer Intent: Washington State law mandates all new toilets use no more than 1.28 gallons per flush (GPF).
 Toilet flushing is the largest single use of water (up to 40% of residential water use), and water savings from the new standard is significant compared to the older models that used 3 to 5 GPF.
 Much has changed since the federal law took effect, and new high-efficiency and ultra-high-efficiency toilets (UHETs) offer a powerful flush with even less water.
-In fact, some of the newest UHET models use as little as 0.8 gallons, though 1.28 GPF is now common.
 High-efficiency toilets today are available with gravity-flush, pressure-assist, and flushometer-valve mechanisms and achieve excellent performance with minimal water per flush.
 Dual-flush toilets allow for occupants to select water use based upon their needs, thus reducing water without compromising the experience.
 High-performance low-flush toilets offer even greater water savings and the benefit of simpler user experience, plumbing, and maintenance.
 Many municipal water providers offer rebates for high-efficiency toilets.
 Check your local water utility for available water-saving rebates.
 Performance Requirement: Install high-performance low-flush toilets with EPA WaterSense label; 0.8 GPF maximum for single flush toilets or a 0.8/1.28 GPF maximum for dual-flush toilets.
 Points breakdown: 1 point per toilet installed.
 Maximum 4 points.

 When Verified: Reviewed at completion of design.
 Visually verified at final inspection.
+Resources: